-Thorlabs offers a series of gimbal mounts that provide rotation without translation; in each case, rotation occurs about the center of optic's front surface.
-These mounts are designed to eliminate angular or positional crosstalk when steering a beam of light.
+Thorlabs offers a series of gimbal mirror mounts that provide rotation without translation; in each case, rotation occurs about the center of the mounted optic's front surface.
+All of these gimbal mounts are designed to eliminate angular or positional crosstalk when steering a beam of light.

 Click to Enlarge

 The photo above shows the front (left) and back (right) of the GM200 gimbal mirror mount.